Nikola Tesla: Childhood

-Tesla's rebuilt birth house (parish hall) and the church where his father served in Smiljan, Croatia.
-The site was made into a museum to honor him.
+Tesla's rebuilt birth house (parish hall) and the church where his father served in Smiljan.
+In his honor, the Nikola Tesla Memorial Center museum was established on the site.

-Nikola Tesla was born on 10 July 1856 in the village of Smiljan, in the Military Frontier of the Austrian Empire (present-day Croatia) into an ethnic Serb family.
+Tesla was born on 10 July 1856 into a family of ethnic Serbs in Smiljan, a village then part of Military Frontier, Austrian Empire, and now part of Croatia.
 His father, Milutin Tesla (1819–1879), was a priest of the Eastern Orthodox Church.
 His father's brother Josif was a lecturer at a military academy who wrote several textbooks on mathematics.

 Tesla's mother, Georgina "Đuka" Mandić (1822–1892), whose father was also an Eastern Orthodox priest, had a talent for making home craft tools and mechanical appliances and the ability to memorize Serbian epic poems. Đuka had never received a formal education.
 Tesla credited his eidetic memory and creative abilities to his mother's genetics and influence.

 Tesla was the fourth of five children.
 In 1861, Tesla attended primary school in Smiljan where he studied German, arithmetic, and religion.
 In 1862, the Tesla family moved to the nearby town of Gospić, where Tesla's father worked as parish priest.
 Nikola completed primary school, followed by middle school.
 Later in his patent applications, before he obtained American citizenship, Tesla would identify himself as "of Smiljan, Lika, border country of Austria-Hungary".

-Education

 Tesla's father, Milutin, was an Orthodox priest in the village of Smiljan.

-In 1870, Tesla moved to Karlovac to attend high school at the Higher Real Gymnasium where the classes were held in German, as it was usual throughout schools within the Austro-Hungarian Military Frontier.
+In 1870, Tesla moved to Karlovac to attend high school at the Higher Real Gymnasium where the classes were held in German.
 Tesla later wrote that he became interested in his physics professor's demonstrations of electricity.
-(Note: Tesla does not mention which professor this was by name, but some sources conclude this was Martin Sekulić.)
+(Note: Tesla does not mention which professor this was by name, but some sources conclude it was Martin Sekulić.)
 The "mysterious phenomena" made him want "to know more of this wonderful force".
 He was able to perform integral calculus in his head, prompting his teachers to believe that he was cheating.
-He finished a four-year term in three years, graduating in 1873.
+He studied three years at the gymnasium, graduating in 1873 at the age of 17.

-After graduating Tesla returned to Smiljan but soon contracted cholera, was bedridden for nine months and was near death several times.
+After graduating, Tesla returned to Smiljan but soon contracted cholera, was bedridden for nine months and was near death several times.
 In a moment of despair, Tesla's father (who had originally wanted him to enter the priesthood), promised to send him to the best engineering school if he recovered from the illness.
 Tesla later said that he had read Mark Twain's earlier works while recovering from his illness.